ToyinTO/aipnd/README.md

 Run ```python train.py -h``` to see the help documentation for the function

-Training may take some timne, depending on the amount of compute resources available
+Training may take some time, depending on the amount of compute resources available

 ##  Making a prediction
 To make a prediction, run predict.py with the desired checkpoint file and the location of the image.